 seeds the client SDK with the profile and selectedOptimizations the server already resolved, which

-allows resolveEntry() calls in Client Components to return immediately on the first render after
+allows resolveEntry() calls in Client Components to return as soon as the client provider reaches

 Create the client wrapper component: